bucs110a0spring22/final-project-byte-panache/README.md

 ## Project Description *(Software Lead)*

 << Our final project will be based on the arcade game whack-a-mole.
 The user will be using their mouse to hit different moles in a set time span.
-This game will feature different moles that give extra points and obstacles like bombs that will get in the way of the user. >>
+This game will feature moles and bombs.
+The player will have 3 lives, and will die after touching a bomb 3 times.  >>

 ***